ibestvina/dagpy/docs/specifications.md

  - Each attribute name is written as one line of markdown heading text, using any heading level.
 In other words, each attribute name is a line which starts with '\#' sign, and all the other '\#' signs are ignored.
 Attribute names are not case-sensitive.
  - Attribute value is specified in the following lines, until a new attribute name is introduced, or until the end of the cell.
  - If the attribute value cannot hold newlines or whitespaces, these are ignored.
- - List attribute values (such as block dependencies) can be delimited with commas, whitespaces and new lines.
+ - List attribute values (such as block parents) can be delimited with commas, whitespaces and new lines.

 ### Cache files
 Cache files hold raw binaries of python objects serialized using the Dill library.
 Their naming convention is <block_id>\_<var_name>.dill.